Alta Lake State Park: History

 A jeweler and miner from Wilbur named the lake in 1900 after his daughter, Alta Heinz.
 In 1951, the city of Pateros gave the property to the state for the establishment of a state park.
 In 2014, the park was severely damaged during the Carlton Complex Fire, which forced the park to close for five weeks.
-Recovery efforts are on-going.

 Activities and amenities

 The park offers swimming, boating, fishing and sailboarding on Alta Lake, which measures about 2 mi long and .5 mi wide.
 The park has camping and picnicking facilities and 2 mi of hiking trails.
 Golf is offered at the nearby Alta Lake Golf Course.